eroc123/obsidian-notes/Physics/9 - Electricity/Thermistor.md

 At constant T, it gives a straight line

-THe higher T is, the gre
+The higher T is, the greater the gradient of the line as the resistance falls with increasing T